Sign up to our mailing list here

 Section 24: Protection of confidential information: A person is guilty of an offence if otherwise than for the purposes of discharging his functions under this Act he discloses any information which has been obtained by him in the exercise of those functions and which he knows or has reasonable grounds for believing to have been given in confidence.

-To Download the Full Animals (Scientific Procedures) Act 1986, revised 2012 (ASPA) Resource Sheet Click Here
+To Download the Full Animals (Scientific Procedures) Act 1986, revised 2012 (ASPA) Resource Sheet Click Here.

 Resource Sheet 8 – The Regulators – Animals in Science Regulation Unit (ASRU)